validatedpatterns/docs/creating-a-new-pattern.md

 ### Operators

-While Linux containers provide an incredibly useful way to isolate the dependencies for an application or application service, containers also require some life cycle management.
+While Linux containers provide an incredibly useful way to isolate the dependencies for an application or application service, containers also require some lifecycle management.
 For example, at start up a container my need to set up access to networks, or extra storage.
 This type of set up usually happens with a human operator decided on how the container will connect networks or host storage.
 The operator may also have to do routine maintenance.
 For example if the container contains a database, the human operator may need to do a backup or routine scrubbing of the database.

 Kubernetes [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is an extension to Kubernetes *"that make sue of custom resources to manage applications and their components."* I.e. it provides and extra layer of encapsulation on top of containers that packages up some operation automation with the container.
 It puts what the human operator would do into an Operator pattern for the service or set of services.